trulylostheaven/PureToResearchfish/README.md

 # PureToResearchfish

+Please note that this code is currently under development.
+It is prone to errors and the code is still revising.
+This may not work for your institution so please review what the code does before using it.
 PureToResearchfish is a Python program designed to streamline the manipulation of data extracted from Elsevier Pure, making it easier to upload to Researchfish.

 ## Requirements